 Restrictions on the culvert at Gardermoen station

-Freight trains should not be planned through the culvert at Gardermoen station (Oslo Lufthavn) in the annual route plan.
+Freight trains shall not be planned through the culvert at Gardermoen station (Oslo Lufthavn) in the annual route plan.

 Freight train activity shall constitute the least possible obstacle to any other train traffic stipulated in the route plan.